The Braess Paradox in Dynamic Traffic: A Dynamic Braess's Paradox Model

 \subsection{Cost Function $C_u$}

-Unlike the classical diamond network that has a pre-defined linear cost function $C_p$ and $C_e$ assigned to each edge and route, the cost $C_u$ in a dynamic microsimulation setting is the real-time travel time for each vehicle using the edge.
-When a vehicle is making the decision of which route to take, it predicts the travel time it might experience on all possible routes, and chooses the one that would result in the lowest travel time.
+Unlike the classical diamond network that has a pre-defined linear cost function $C_p$ and $C_e$ , the dynamic microsimulation setting has a dynamic cost $C_u$ changing in real time.
+When a vehicle is choosing which route to take, it predicts the travel time of all possible routes, and chooses the one with the lowest predicted travel time.

-In a microsimulation environment, each vehicle operates with its own acceleration/deceleration controller that determines the vehicle kinematics conditioned on its surrounding traffic, for example, following the IDM model that is described in Equation \ref{eq:idm}:
+In microsimulation, each vehicle operates with its own controller that determines the vehicle kinematics conditioned on its surrounding traffic, for example, following the IDM model that is described in Equation \ref{eq:idm}:

 where the desired distance $s^*$ is the sum of minimum spacing $s_0$ and the acceleration/braking distance that is determined by the current vehicle speed $v$, desired headway $T$, relative speed $\Delta v$, maximum vehicle acceleration $a$, and a comfortable braking deceleration $b$ \cite{treiber2000congested}.

-In addition, each vehicle has its own routing controller that decides which route to take based on the real-time prediction of travel times of all potential routes.
-This is equivalent to the situation where all vehicles are equipped with a traveler information system that could provide information on estimated travel times (e.g. Google Maps).
+Each vehicle routes itself based on the real-time prediction of travel times of all potential routes.
+This is equivalent to vehicles equipped with a real-time traveler information system (e.g. Google Maps).

-There are many ways to estimate the real-time travel time of a route.
-The method that is developed in this study is to use the position and speed of all vehicles on an edge to estimate the travel time of each edge, then summing up the travel times of all edges along the route to get the estimated time of the route.
-The idea behind this method is to estimate the travel time on an edge at each time step $t$ using only readily-available information (speed, acceleration) without solving ODEs, providing each vehicle making the routing decision an estimation of the current traffic condition on each route.
+A typical method could use historical travel times to estimate the future.
+However, historical travel time is not always representative of future travel times when the edge length is long or congestion builds up quickly, which is the case in several of the scenarios in this study.
+Therefore, the method here is to use the position and speed of all vehicles to estimate the travel time of each edge, then summing them up to get the estimated time of the route.
+The idea is to estimate the travel time using only readily-available information (speed, acceleration) without solving ODEs.
+Each vehicle makes the routing decision based on the estimation of the traffic condition on each route.

-The travel time of an edge is estimated as illustrated in Fig. \ref{fig:tt_calc}, where $d_0$ is the distance between the beginning of the edge and vehicle $1$ (the last vehicle on the edge), $d_i$ is the distance between vehicle $i$ and $i+1$, and $d_n$ is the distance between vehicle $n$ (the front vehicle on the edge) and the stop sign.
+We estimate travel time of an edge as illustrated in Fig. \ref{fig:tt_calc}, where $d_0$ is the distance between the beginning of the edge and vehicle $1$ (the last vehicle on the edge), $d_i$ is the distance between vehicle $i$ and $i+1$, and $d_n$ is the distance between vehicle $n$ (the front vehicle on the edge) and the stop sign.

 Therefore, the total length of the edge should be:

 Estimated travel time of an edge:

 where $v_{max}$ is the speed limit of the edge, $t_0$ is the estimated time for a vehicle to travel from the beginning of the edge to the position of vehicle $1$, $t_i$ is the estimated travel time for vehicle $i$ to travel to the position of vehicle $i+1$ and $t_n$ is the estimated time for vehicle $n$ to travel to the stop sign.